-Large scale software solutions almost inevitably have complex domain logic.
-Thus data- or transaction-centric design approaches imply very high cost of maintenance.
+Large-scale software solutions almost inevitably have complex domain logic.
+Thus data- or transaction-centric design approaches imply a very high cost of maintenance.
 Nevertheless, too many organizations end up with highly complex system designs that imply a lot of effort to enhance the system.
-While in some cases such approaches may make sense – and we will discuss those below – most often such a design in reality is based on personal preferences of the system architects and teams rather than on business drivers.
+While in some cases such approaches may make sense—and we will discuss those below—most often such a design, in reality, is based on personal preferences of the system architects and teams rather than on business drivers.

 This is just one example of how domain modeling can be effectively used for Commonality-Variability Analysis (CVA) to foster effective system object models.
 (See , chapter 8 for more detail on the CVA method).

 Domain Modeling, System Design, and Nonfunctional Requirements